wistia/wistia-open-docs/_posts/media.md

 The description will also be passed through to services like Facebook ([see more on social sharing]({{ '/social-sharing' | post_url }})).

-You can type plain text into the markdown field or you can use markdown to style the text or put images or links into your description.
+You can type plain text into the description field or you can use markdown to style the text and put images or links into your description.
 Clicking the link "Formatting with Markdown" will open a guide explaining more about markdown.

 {{ "Embedding elements via HTML in video descriptions is currently not recommended and can cause issues with the page displaying." | note }}